Final FInal Logo Transparency

 • ‘Lactation for Doulas’ is a segment of most doula trainings.
 It takes about 45 minutes to an hour and covers the basics of breastfeeding.

 An IBCLC (Internationally Board Certified Lactation Consultant) also requires 95 hours of lactation education, but it also requires an additional 1000 hours of supervised clinical experience with breastfeeding mothers and babies.
+It does not include training in counseling nursing mothers.
+The scope of practice for IBCLC’s and CLC’s is the same, but often a CLC may be more affordable and accessible than an IBCLC.

 • Immediately postpartum and anytime you're having challenges or have questions throughout your breastfeeding journey.